xshlc/carl-webapp/README.md

   `multer` needs some sort of boundary http headers.
 Couldn't figure it out so...

-Working: `FormData` that's necessary to work with file uploads via HTTP/JSON.
+4. Working: `FormData` that's necessary to work with file uploads via HTTP/JSON.
    Successfully prints.

-Issue 4: Using `formidable` to save file locally from the server side (api endpoint side).
-Issue 4: Another http header boundary issue.
+5. Using `formidable` to save file locally from the server side (api endpoint side).

+- Issue 4: Another http header boundary issue.

 ## Firebase Setup